-Reconciliation therapy is a therapeutic process designed to repair relationships between parents and children in an attempt to restore not only physical contact but meaningful social, emotional, and interpersonal exchanges between parents and children.
+Reconciliation therapy is a therapeutic process designed to repair severed relationships between parents and children in an attempt to restore not only physical contact, but meaningful social, emotional, and interpersonal exchanges between parents and children.

-The purpose of therapeutic supervised visitations is to enable an ongoing relationship between the non-custodial parent and child by impartially observing their contact in a safe and structure environment.
-Another purpose of therapeutic supervised visitations is to allow a safe and educational learning experience for the non-custodial parent.
-Therapeutic supervised visitation programs, are able to intervene and correct the behavior, therefore teaching the parent appropriate parenting skills by using a mental health professional.
-Therapeutic supervised visitations, unlike Reconciliation Therapy, does not assist in the long term goal of achieving a healthy relationship between the non-custodial parent and the child.
-Therapeuticsupervised visitations are normally a short-term practice.
+Therapeutic Supervised Visitation enables an ongoing relationship between the non-custodial parent and their child by facilitating and observing their contact in a safe and structured environment.
+Therapeutic Supervised Visitation gives parents the opportunity to learn and use appropriate parenting skills with the help of a mental health professional.
+Unlike Reconciliation Therapy, Therapeutic Supervised Visitation does not assist in the long term goal of achieving a healthy relationship between the non-custodial parent and the child, and are normally a short-term practice.

 Ms. Short is experienced as a court appointed parent coordinator.
 Ms. Short specializes in parent coordinating services in infant and early childhood cases.
 A parent coordinator helps facilitate parent communication while educating the parents about the child’s developmental needs.
 The parent coordinator typically has the ability to interview all persons involved in the court matter in order to gain a more realistic perspective of the child/families needs.
 This perspective can aid the court in swift response to urgent situations.